 With the shortcut [Ctrl + right or left arrow], the Nowpointer jumps from key to key (including the clip borders).

 More information for advanced users: In the image, the line shows, that we created a linear fade out.
-In case you like to change the type of a key, e.g. to a Bezier key, select it (or multiple ones), look at the key inspector tab and change the "Curve Type".
+In case you would like to change the type of a key, e.g. to a Bezier key, select it (or multiple ones), look at the key inspector tab and change the "Curve Type".
 The Curve Editor allows even more fine-tuned value editing and opens when a parameter name is double-clicked in the Device Tree.
 The linked topic also shows how the different curve types behave.

 Last, if you are interest in working with "Key Presets", the chapter "Presets" explains how to do this.